enzosaracen/ptpatch/README.md

 the programs's base address (since we start at linker code and extracting base from memory would require nontrivial parsing of the stack).

 ## TODO
-- Find a better way to differentiate syscall entry/exit, global pid hash table can cause memory leaks if processes don't properly detach
+- Maybe find a better way to differentiate syscall entry/exit and pausing, global pid table can cause memory leaks if processes don't properly detach